frontfoot/overlay_me/README.md

 ## Features

 - overlay images over a web page saving their position/opacity locally (using HTML5 localStorage)
-  - images can be loaded from a local directory
+  - images can be loaded from a project local directory (see Project base use)
-  - any image can also be manually added on the fly with its absolute url
+  - an image can be added on the fly with its absolute url
-- allow you to bring back your HTML on top of these overlays (asssuming the content of the page is in a #content or #container div)
+- bring back your HTML on top of the overlays (page content will need to be in a #container div)
-  - control the opacity of your full page content
+  - control the opacity of the page content
-  - keep on playing with the CSS while having the overlay there
+  - keep on playing with the CSS while having with a visual overlay
-  - reload the page, settings remain (localStorage)
 - addon layout_resizer, to switch between pre-recorded devices format